Cartagena: A Fitness Escape

 Gragg often returns to the same sites year after year, and has nailed down the perfect itinerary.
 Most trips host between fourteen to twenty people per week.
 Some of them come in groups, some come with one friend, and some come alone.
 Thanks to the communal atmosphere and common interests, guests quickly become friends.
 And in regards to activities, all that guests have to do is pack their things and get on the plane.

-“We make it really easy for them to visit a place that might not have been on their radar before, or a place they maybe didn’t want to visit by themselves,” said Gragg.
+The villa in Cartagena“We make it really easy for them to visit a place that might not have been on their radar before, or a place they maybe didn’t want to visit by themselves,” said Gragg.

 On the Escape to Shape trip in Cartagena, a city on the northern coast of Colombia, guests are picked up at the airport and brought to the 16th century villa where they stay for the next five nights.
 Each day they’ll take two exercise classes – taught by instructors from the barre-based fitness brand Physique 57, which offers a “results driven” program – and spend their days exploring Cartagena.